-The use of '-gnatN' activates a more extensive inlining optimization that is performed by the front end of the compiler.
+The use of '-gnatN' activates inlining optimization that is performed by the front end of the compiler.
 This inlining does not require that the code generation be optimized.
 Like '-gnatn', the use of this switch generates additional dependencies.
 Note that '-gnatN' automatically implies '-gnatn' so it is not necessary to specify both options.